Mayiladuthurai: History

-Mayiladuthurai is of significant antiquity, its oldest extant temples dating to the time of the Medieval Cholas.
-The region, however, is known to have been inhabited since the 3rd millennium BC.
-Potsherds of megalithic black color and red color ware have been found at Akkur, 14 km to the east of Mayiladuthurai.
+Mayiladuthurai is known to have been inhabited since the 3rd millennium BC.
+Ancient pottery shards have been found at Akkur, 14 km to the east of Mayiladuthurai.
 In 2006, artifacts with Indus Valley signs dated between 2000 and 1500 BC were found at the nearby village of Sembiyankandiyur.
-There have been references to Mayiladuthurai in the works of the 7th century Saivite saint Sambandar.
+There were references to Mayiladuthurai in the works of the 7th century Saivite saint Sambandar.

+The region's oldest extant temples date to the time of the Cholas.
+Epigraphic records indicate that during the Chola period, the Mayavaram region formed parts of two administrative divisions: Rajadhiraja-valanadu, named after Rajendra Cholan I and Uyyakkondar-valanadu, an administrative divisions in Kaveri delta region.
+During the reign of Kulottunga I and his successors, the division was also referred to by names such as Rajanarayana-valanadu, Rajasundara-valanadu, and Jayangonda-Chola-valanadu.

+An inscription discovered at Akkur in the Mayavaram records the activities of Pallava ruler Kopperunchinga I during the 13th century AD.
+The record states that he subdued the forces of the Hoysala Empire and exacted tribute from the Pandya dynasty before returning to the Chola dynasty country.
+Travelling eastward along the southern bank of the Kaveri River, he visited several sacred sites, ordered repairs to temples, and granted tax-free status to lands belonging to them.

+In the later 13th century AD, inscriptions of the Pandyas in the Mayavaram record the activities of rulers such as Jatavarman Sundara Pandya I and Maravarman Sundara Pandyan I. These inscriptions, found at Akkur temple, document temple endowments and other administrative actions.

 The Thanjavur Nayak king Raghunatha Nayak constructed mandapams in Mayiladuthurai.
 During the 17th and 18th centuries AD, Mayiladuthurai was ruled by the Thanjavur Marathas.

 In 1799, Mayiladuthurai was ceded to the British East India Company, along with the rest of the Thanjavur Maratha kingdom, by the Thanjavur Maratha ruler Serfoji II.
 Mayiladuthurai prospered under British rule, emerging as an important town in the Tanjore district.
 When the Tanjore district was trifurcated in 1991, Mayiladuthurai was transferred to the newly formed Nagapattinam district.
-Mayiladuthurai District, with the town as its headquarters, was inaugurated as the 38th district of Tamil Nadu on December 28, 2020.
-The district was carved out of the existing Nagapattinam district and inaugurated by former chief minister of Tamil Nadu Edappadi K. Palaniswami.
-The declaration was made earlier on March 24, 2020.
+Mayiladuthurai District, with the town as its headquarters, was inaugurated as the 38th district of Tamil Nadu on 28 December 2020.
+The district was carved out of the existing Nagapattinam district.

-Carnatic musicians Madurai Mani Iyer, Gopalakrishna Bharathi, and Samuel Vedanayagam Pillai, who wrote the first Tamil novel Prathapa Mudaliar Charithram, were connected with Mayiladuthurai, while the Tamil writer Kalki Krishnamurthy and M.S.Udhaya Moorthy studied at the Municipal High School in Mayiladuthurai.
-According to local folklore, Mayiladuthurai was associated with Hindu holy men called "Siddhars".
-To this day, a neighbourhood of Mayiladuthurai is called Siddharkaadu.